Fake Detector

 🧠 AI Classifier Models Primary

 A Vision Transformer (ViT) fine-tuned to distinguish AI-generated images from real photographs.
 Benchmarked against four alternatives on our 217-image test set — selected for its 94% accuracy and 0% false positive rate.
-Covers diffusion models (Stable Diffusion, Midjourney, DALL-E 3, Flux) and GAN-based generators (StyleGAN, StyleGAN2).

 📊 Frequency & Noise Patterns Primary